 - Easy access to high-calorie fast food and junk food.

-- Trend of bigger food portions in restaurants and at home.
+- The trend of bigger food portions in restaurants and at home.

 - Consumption of excess sugar in sweetened drinks, juices, shakes, desserts, cakes, chocolates or ice cream.